okta/okta-sdk-nodejs/README.md

 });
 ```

+### `getSubscription()`

+Returns a [subscription](#subscription) instance for the collection.

+## Subscription

+A subscription allows you to continue paginating a collection until new items are available, if the REST API supports it for the collection.
+The only supported collection is the [System Log API][] at this time.

+You must get a subscription from the `getSubscription()` method of a [collection](#collection) instance.

+### `poll(itervalMs, iterator)`

+Fetch pages until the first empty page is reached.
+From that point, fetch a new page every `intervalMs`.
+A promise is returned, HTTP errors will be rejected.
+The promise will resolve if you call `stop()` on the subscription.
+Items are passed to the iterator.

+### `stop()`

+Stops the iterator immediately, stops returning items and will not request another page from the API.
+Resolves the promise returned by `poll()`.

 ## Configuration

 There are several ways to provide configuration to the client constructor.
 When creating a new client, the following locations are searched in order, in a last-one-wins fashion: